 - Understand what can be done to prevent something from happening again; and

 - Identify precursors to risk.

-Achieving these goals may be the product of a 2 hour bowtie analysis, or it could be a cup of coffee and lively brainstorming meeting with the safety team.
+Achieving these goals may be the product of a 2-hour bowtie analysis, or it could be a cup of coffee and a lively brainstorming meeting with the safety team.
 Root cause analysis is not a “thing” to be defined, it’s a process with clear goals.
 Your process should be whatever helps you reach these goals.